gko/gko.github.io/README.md

 It's based on [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog) package, but I added following functions:
  - all pages/*.md files are also rendered into html content with their own urls
- - tags are supported
+ - `tags` are supported
- - tweet link in every article
+ - `tweet link` in every article
  - neat print preview(only prints the content and not website junk)
+ - `published` meta field that indicates whether this post is a draft

 ... and some other stuff